Sam Gallagher (footballer, born 1995): Birmingham City (loan)

 Gallagher joined another Championship club, Birmingham City, on 21 August 2017 on loan for the 2017–18 season.
 As one of 13 new arrivals in a squad whose manager, Harry Redknapp, was sacked a few weeks later, Gallagher had an unsettling start to the season.
 He made his debut on 26 August playing as a lone striker in Birmingham's 2–0 home defeat against Reading; according to the Birmingham Mail's reporter, he "was totally starved of service".
 His first goal, deflected off defender Michael Dawson in stoppage time in a 6–1 loss at Hull City with incoming manager Steve Cotterill watching from the stands, took nine appearances to arrive.
 He welcomed Cotterill's fitness regime, and accepted that team selection would be based on the likelihood of those selected being able to make an impact.
 Amid speculation that the club might try to end his loan early, he was given a chance on the wing – a position he had played with Blackburn – after Isaac Vassell sustained a long-term injury.

-He was then moved into the centre, and on 16 December, in a 2–1 defeat at home to Queens Park Rangers, he was the Birmingham Mail's man of the match, albeit in a poor team performance, as he touched home the rebound from Maikel Kieftenbeld's shot as well as making a contribution defensively.
+He was then moved into the centre, and on 16 December, in a 2–1 defeat at home to Queens Park Rangers, he was the Birmingham Mail's man of the match, as he touched home the rebound from Maikel Kieftenbeld's shot as well as making a contribution defensively.
 Gallagher opened the scoring in the next match, away to Sunderland, and was sent off for two yellow cards – one for simulation, the second for a foul – as Birmingham held on for a draw.
-After serving his one-match ban, the scoring spree continued with a goal in four of the six matches up to the end of January – two wins and a draw in the league, and the only goal of the FA Cup third-round tie against Burton Albionbut then the goals dried up.
+After serving his one-match ban, the scoring spree continued with a goal in four of the six matches up to the end of January – two wins and a draw in the league, and the only goal of the FA Cup third-round tie against Burton Albion.
 When Garry Monk took over in early March, he used Gallagher from the bench in his first match and partnering Lukas Jutkiewicz in a two-man attack in the next, after which a calf injury kept him out until the last three matches of the season.
 He was a substitute in the first two, and started alongside Jutkiewicz in the last, a 3–1 win at home to Fulham that ensured Championship survival.
 His six goals made him the team's top league goalscorer.

 Blackburn Rovers

 On 13 July 2019, Gallagher joined Blackburn Rovers on a four-year deal for an undisclosed fee.
+Under former Rovers manager Tony Mowbray, who departed the club in June 2022, Gallagher often found himself being played on the wings by Mowbray, instead of his natural central position, playing 3,469 minutes on the wing from a total of 7,429 minutes played under his former manager.
+The decision to play Gallagher out wide caused frustration amongst some Blackburn fans, frustration which continued under new head coach Jon Dahl Tomasson.
+In his five seasons at Ewood Park, Gallagher made 188 appearances, scoring 37 goals.